FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     <div class="nav-arrow right" id="next5">→</div>
 </div>

-??? task "Task: Reference a sample to your process ELN"
+??? task "Reference a sample to your process ELN"
     For the Process ELN entry created above, make a reference to a sample entry called *P3HT_solution_in_CF*.

     - If the P3HT_solution_in_CF sample entry already exists, simply link to it within the samples subsection of your Process ELN entry.